 Use churn and contractions when calculating ARR/MRR?

-When viewing a company or a report of, for example, user sales goal, would you like the value of lost customers and decreases in ARR/MRR to be included in the calculation?
+Would you like the value of lost customers and decreases in ARR/MRR to be included in the calculation?

 What is churn?